nnichols/gym/CONTRIBUTING.md

 If you're looking for ways to contribute, try adding/fixing tests.
 Additionally improving documentation or adding examples as you learn a new project can is an easy way to pitch in.
-If you're looking to pitch in more extensively, check out the open [issues and feature requests](https://github.com/nnichols/brew-bot/issues) and take a crack at one of them.

 ## Code of Conduct